CUNYTechPrep/project-starter/README.md

-# Project Starter - CLickFlix
+# Project Starter - ClickFlix
 A starter repo for building CUNY Tech Prep projects with React, Express.js, and Sequelize.js

 ## Stack